greenelab/text_mined_hetnet_manuscript/manuscript.md

 **Databases**: These label functions incorporate existing databases to generate a signal, as seen in distant supervision [@EHeTvZht].
 These functions detect if a candidate sentence's co-mention pair is present in a given database.
-If the pair is present, emit a positive label and abstain otherwise.
+If the candidate pair is present, our label function emitted a positive label and abstained otherwise.
-If the pair isn't present in any existing database, then a separate label function will emit a negative label.
+If the candidate pair wasn't present in any existing database, a separate label function emitted a negative label.
-We use a separate label function to prevent the label imbalance problem.
-This problem occurs when candidates, that scarcely appear in databases, are drowned out by negative labels.
+We used a separate label function to prevent a label imbalance problem that we encountered during development: emitting positive and negatives from the same label functions appeared to result in classifiers that predict almost exclusively negative predictions.
-The multitude of negative labels increases the likelihood of misclassification when training the generative model.

 $$ \Lambda_{DB}(\color{#875442}{D}, \color{#02b3e4}{G}) =
 \begin{cases}